 Closing Film, 2021 Verbier Art Summit | Video by Crossmark | 20:36 mins

-To celebrate the Verbier Art Summit’s fifth anniversary on Friday 29 and Saturday 30 January 2021, the Summit launched a new virtual platform and invited leading artists and thinkers from all over the world to deepen debate on:
+To celebrate the Verbier Art Summit’s fifth anniversary, the Summit launched a new virtual platform and invited leading artists and thinkers from all over the world to deepen debate on:

 OUR CULTURED LANDSCAPE AND ITS ECOLOGICAL IMPACT

-Each debate and talk was streamed live on the Summit’s virtual platform and simultaneously on the Summit’s social media channels at the programmed times detailed below.
-A live 10 mins Q&A session with the panelists followed after each debate.
-As the platform had participants globally, all debates and talks could also be viewed on demand throughout the two Summit days.
+Each debate and talk was streamed live on the Summit’s virtual platform as well as on the Summit’s social media channels.
+A live 10 mins Q&A session with the panelists followed each debate.
+All debates and talks can now be viewed on demand in our platform.

 RESOURCE HUNGRY QUESTIONS